dennistrue/main-hub-production/README.md

 - Each `(batch, serial)` pair must be unique.

 This repo ships with `passwords.csv` pre-populated for **batch 1** (`serial` 1‑100) using placeholder values `B1P0001Pass!` … `B1P0100Pass!`.
 Add new rows for additional batches before running the GUI; the server refuses to flash units whose batch/serial pair is missing.

+## Distribution to Operators

+For hands-off installs, publish a zip of this `main-hub-production` folder (or a GitHub release) and share the download link.
+Operators only need to:

+1. Download and extract the archive (all contents stay in one folder, so they only see the launch scripts and logs).
+2. Install Python 3 (plus PowerShell 7 on Windows if desired).
+3. Double-click the platform launcher (`Run Flash GUI.command` or `RunFlashGUI.bat`) and follow the on-screen batch/serial workflow.

+Because the flashing scripts, tools, and release artifacts all live in this folder—and the GUI already hides the rest—operators never need to open a terminal.

 ## Script Usage